2026 Festival Programme

 participants – to be confirmed – Image from Total Pixel Space (c)

-Panel – AI for Indie VFX/Animation Productions
+Panel – AI for Indie VFX/Animation Production

 3:00pm – 4:00pm | Kimmeridge House, Talbot Campus